 ECB research also tested for the likelihood of transferring the SARS-CoV-2 virus from contaminated cash to humans via fingers.
 The ECB developed new protocols for transferability testing.
 Researchers used two viral loads (a high load of 106 TCID50/mL and a lower load of 104 TCID50mL).
 They also employed “wet” inoculum, i.e., immediately after virus droplets were applied to tested surfaces, and “dry” inoculum, i.e., after visible drying of inoculum on tested surfaces).

 According to the ECB, “the transferability of the virus from cash is almost non-existent and also lower than for the reference surfaces (PVC and stainless steel).
 This could be attributed to its This is a measure of empty volumes in a material in relation to the total volume or surface.
 Property of certain materials that allow the transfer of air or water through its surface.
-It is related to...
+It is related to the absorption capacity.
+Depending on the needs and purposes, higher levels of porosity will make material more or less desirable and appropriate.
 More in the case of the €10 banknote, and to the presence of copper in the coin alloy in the case of the 10-cent coin.”
 (Tamele, Zamora-Pérez et al. 2021: 18).

 Figure 1.
 Transferability testing of BCoV (bovine coronavirus) and the SARS-CoV-2 Virus from €10 Banknotes; 10 Cent Coins; PVC; and Stainless Steel